 Add the vegetables and sprinkle with salt.
 As they heat on the bottom of the pan, they will release a little moisture, just enough to stop the pan from burning.

 But this depends on the vegetable you’re frying.
 For example, this works with onions but not with carrots so as long as you have some juicy veggies in the pan they will help the other veggies to cook.

 Try not to stir the vegetables too much if you’re using the dry-fry technique.

 Cons of dry-frying

 - You can end up with a very burnt pan if you don’t pay attention

 - The vegetables can stay hard if there isn’t enough moisture

 - The vegetables can be dry

-When you fry without oil, you may get a build up of caramelisation on the base of the pan.
-You can use a wooden spoon to scrape it off and incorporate into the food.
+When you fry without oil, you may get a build-up of caramelisation on the base of the pan.
+You can use a wooden spoon to scrape it off and incorporate it into the food.